Diabetic-Predictor/Diabetic-Predictor/README.md

 4 - Explore the patient history to review past predictions and monitor patient health progress.<br/>

 ## Postman Collection

-This file contains the Postman collection for the **Diabetic predictor ** API.
+- Navigate to the Postman collection directory within the cloned repository , you will find file contains the Postman collection for the ** Diabetic predictor ** API.
 Use this collection to interact with the API endpoints and test various functionalities.